 A Discussion should explore the significance of the results of the work, not just repeat them.
 A combined Results and Discussion section is often appropriate.

-Please collate all acknowledgements in a separate section at the end of the article, before the references.
+Please collate all acknowledgments in a separate section at the end of the article, before the references.

-The JKK reference and citation format refers to the Vancouver format (Vancouver style) and Harvard format (Harvard Style).
+The JKK reference and citation format refer to the Vancouver format (Vancouver style) and Harvard format (Harvard Style).
 All references mentioned in the References list are cited in the text, and vice versa.
-Use sub-title References for reference that are cited in the text; and use sub-title Bibliography if reference as source reading and aren’t cited in the text.
+Use sub-title References for references that are cited in the text, and use sub-title Bibliography if reference as source reading and aren’t cited in the text.
 Please format the references according to the Vancouver style or Harvard style as illustrated below.

-We recommend providing tables within your manuscript file where possible, ideally using a single table grid for each individual table, otherwise using tabs to separate columns.
+We recommend providing tables within your manuscript file where possible, ideally using a single table grid for each table, otherwise using tabs to separate columns.
 Please submit tables as editable text and not as images.
-You should number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
+You should number tables consecutively following their appearance in the text and place any table notes (see example table).

 Our editorial procedures take you step-by-step through the various paths a paper can take once it has been submitted.